TelegramTools/TLImporter/README.md

 ![](/images/ImportedChat.PNG)

-## Downloads

-You can always find the latest version of the app in the [Releases tab](https://github.com/TelegramTools/TLImporter/releases).

-Binaries for Windows are included and bundled as an .exe executable.
-If you want to use this python script in Mac or Linux, you will be able to, using the compiled binaries under the *bin* folder.
-Whenever you are running the compiled binary, make sure that you have Python3 installed in your system and also pip.
-Run this command: `pip install -r requirements.txt` before running the app.

 ## How to use?

 Easy!
 Start over [here](https://github.com/TelegramTools/TLImporter/wiki/Getting-your-chats-from-third-party-services) and follow the steps in the guide.
 You will be a master using the app in seconds!